Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows: Wave packet decompositions for rough flows

 has frequency support essentially in an $R^{-\frac{1}{2}}$-ball around $\xi_0^t$ and spatial support in an $R^{\frac{1}{2}}$-ball around $x_0^t$.
-Indeed, the above formula, together with regularity of the Hamiltonian flow and $G$, already indicates that the wave packets have the desired shape: they can be regarded as curved tubes centered at bicharacteristics with radius of size $R^{\frac{1}{2}}$; see Lemma \ref{lem:GeometryWavepackets}. \begin{remark} We note that the phase space localization by $\psi_{x_0,\xi_0}$ accomplishes precisely the outset of Lemma \ref{lem:GeometryWavepackets} with $\delta = 0$. \end{remark}
+Indeed, the above formula, together with regularity of the Hamiltonian flow and $G$, already indicates that the wave packets have the desired shape: they can be regarded as curved tubes centered at bicharacteristics with radius of size $R^{\frac{1}{2}}$; see Lemma \ref{lem:GeometryWavepackets}. \begin{remark} We note that the phase space localization by $\psi_{x_0,\xi_0}$ combines well with the bi-Lipschitz property proved in Lemma \ref{lem:GeometryWavepackets} in the sense that with respect to the phase space metric the unit distance localization is propagated up to times $|t| \lesssim R$. \end{remark}

 The bounds for $G$ are proved in the next section.
 Once we have established the regularity of $G$ claimed in Proposition \ref{prop:ParametrixConstruction}, we conclude the localization properties of the wave packets in Section \ref{section:Localization}.
 At the end of Section \ref{section:Localization} we introduce the weight in phase space and finish the proof of Theorem~\ref{thm:WavePacketDecompositions}.